A volunteer organization dedicated to helping the stray, feral and barn cats of Prince Edward Island

 Our goals are:

-• To sustain a trap-neuter-release (TNR) program
+• To sustain a trap-neuter-return (TNR) program

-• To provide long-term after care to neutered feral and stray cats by providing them with food, shelter, and medical care
+• To provide long-term aftercare to neutered feral and stray cats by providing them with food, shelter, and medical care

 • To reduce problematic behaviour and to reduce the threat of disease from feral and stray cats